 We present a high-assurance software stack for secure function evaluation (SFE).
-Our stack consists of three components: i. a verified compiler (CircGen) that translates C programs into Boolean circuits; ii. a verified implementation of Yao’s SFE protocol based on garbled circuits and oblivious transfer; and iii. transparent application integration and communications via FRESCO, an open-source framework for secure multiparty computation (MPC).<br/>CircGen is a general purpose tool built of CompCert, a verified optimizing compiler for C, and it can be used in arbitrary Boolean circuit-based cryptography deployments.
+Our stack consists of three components: i. a verified compiler (CircGen) that translates C programs into Boolean circuits; ii. a verified implementation of Yao’s SFE protocol based on garbled circuits and oblivious transfer; and iii. transparent application integration and communications via FRESCO, an open-source framework for secure multiparty computation (MPC).
+CircGen is a general purpose tool that builds on CompCert, a verified optimizing compiler for C. It can be used in arbitrary Boolean circuit-based cryptography deployments.
 The security of our SFE protocol implementation is formally verified using EasyCrypt, a tool-assisted framework for building high-confidence cryptographic proofs, and it leverages a new formalization of garbled circuits based on the framework of Bellare, Hoang, and Rogaway (CCS 2012).
-We conduct a practical evaluation of our approach, and conclude that it is competitive with state-of-the-art (but unverified) approaches.<br/>Our work provides concrete evidence of the feasibility of building efficient, verified, implementations of higher-level cryptographic systems.
+We conduct a practical evaluation of our approach, and conclude that it is competitive with state-of-the-art (unverified) approaches.
+Our work provides concrete evidence of the feasibility of building efficient, verified, implementations of higher-level cryptographic systems.
 All our development is publicly available.